janeisbright/Research_Data_Foundations_Final_Project/README.md

 M5_t278.00_CoM_mks.tsv contains the same data as M5_t278.00_CoM.tsv, but with units converted to mks units.

 These data tranformations, production of these two files, and further data analysis and visualization is done in NSC_statistical_analysis.ipynb.

+To avoid package and dependenc issues, you can repoduce the conda environment used to run this python notebook using the provided .yml file and the following command:

+conda env create -f data_camp_env.yml